mmomtchev/nobind/README.md

   .def(&Hello::Greet, "greet");
 ```

-`nobind` will identify the type of the class method, static methods will be available through the class itself and instance methods will be available through the object instance.
+`nobind17` will identify the type of the class method, static methods will be available through the class itself and instance methods will be available through the object instance.

 A class can have multiple constructors, including a default one (use `<>` for its arguments).
 The number of arguments on the JavaScript side determine which one will be used.
 If there a multiple constructors expecting the same number of arguments, they will be tried in the order of their declaration - the first one which is able to convert its arguments will win.